Skip to main content

 Diversity Visa/DV Program: Under this program, as many as 55,000 immigrants may enter the U.S. annually from countries that have low rates of immigration to the country.
 The U.S. Dept. of State has more information about the Diversity Visa Program.

-Documentarily Qualified: An applicant who has returned Form DS 2001 to the visa-issuing post or has notified the post that he or she has all of the required immigrant visa application documents is said to be documentarily qualified.
+Documentarily Qualified: An applicant who has returned Form DS 2001 to the visa-issuing post or has notified the post that they have all of the required immigrant visa application documents is said to be documentarily qualified.

 Domicile: An individual's primary place of residence.
-Applicant must intend to keep that residence for the "foreseeable future."
-An immigrant visa applicant's sponsor must have domicile in the U.S. in order for the visa to be issued.
+Applicant must intend to keep that residence for the foreseeable future.
+An immigrant visa applicant's sponsor must have a domicile in the U.S. for the visa to be issued.

 Duration of Status: Some visa categories, including diplomats and students, allow visa holders to stay in the U.S. for as long as it takes to complete a given activity.
 For example, a student might need more than four years to complete a degree program.
 As opposed to admission into the country for a specific period of time, such visa holders are admitted for the duration of status.
-Admission for duration of status typically is recorded on the visa holder's Arrival-Departure Record (Form I-94).
+This is typically the case with student visa holders, who may need more than four years to complete a degree.

-Exchange Visitor: A foreign national who travels to the U.S. to participate in an educational, training or otherwise authorized exchange visitor program.
-See the Bureau of Consular Affairs Website to learn more about exchange visitor visas and the Exchange Visitor Program.
+Exchange Visitor: A foreign national who travels to the U.S. to participate in an educational, training, or otherwise authorized exchange visitor program.
+See the Bureau of Consular Affairs Website to learn about exchange visitor visas and the Exchange Visitor Program.

-Family First Preference: A family immigration category (F1) for the unmarried offspring of U.S. citizens (including their children).
+Family First Preference: A family immigration category (F1) for unmarried sons and daughters (21 years of age or older) of U.S. citizens.

-Family Second Preference: A family immigration category (F2) for the unmarried offspring and spouses of lawful permanent residents (those with green cards).
+Family Second Preference: A family immigration category (F2) for spouses and unmarried sons and daughters of lawful permanent residents (those with green cards).

-Family Third Preference: A family immigration category (F3) for the married offspring of U.S. citizens, including their spouses and children.
-This was known as the Fourth Preference (P-4) prior to 1992.
+Family Third Preference: A family immigration category (F3) for the married children of U.S. citizens, including their spouses and children.
+This was known as the Fourth Preference (P-4) before 1992.

 Family Fourth Preference: A family immigration category (F4) for the siblings of U.S. citizens, including their spouses and children.
 The U.S. citizen must be 21 years old before he or she may file a petition.
 This was known as the Fifth Preference (P-5) prior to 1992.